lgbouma/lgbouma.com/content/_index.md

 fellow at Caltech in the Division of Physics, Mathematics, and Astronomy.

 Most of my research is in exoplanetary and stellar astrophysics.
-I am especially interested in observing and understanding the births, lives, and deaths of planetary systems.
+I am especially interested in understanding the births, lives, and deaths of planetary systems.
 I do this using telescopes in space and on the ground.